Why Feedback Cultures Fail — and What Systems Need Instead

 People need to see that signals land.

-This doesn’t mean acting on every piece of feedback.
+This does not mean acting on every piece of feedback.

 It means doing something visible with it: